wearetheframers/frame-core-wip/docs/Architecture/core/framer/agency/action_registry.md

 - `__init__(execution_context: ExecutionContext)`: Initializes the ActionRegistry with an ExecutionContext.
 - `register_action(action_name: str, action_func: Callable, ...)`: Registers a new action.
 - `execute_action(action_name: str, parameters: dict)`: Executes an action using the ExecutionContext.
+Actions can be registered dynamically, allowing for flexible and extensible behavior.

 ## Related Components